shakes76/PatternFlow/recognition/46272784-Siamese/README.md

 ![Figure_1](https://user-images.githubusercontent.com/103046146/196894876-e7a6aafb-b5a9-4a07-9404-116564fe4eb6.png)

 ### ***Data augmentation:***
 To increase accuracy, data augmentation is also used.
-The images are randomly rotated, shifted, flipped and stretched.
+The images are randomly rotated, shifted and stretched.

 ## **Training**
 The model is trained for 10 epochs using binary cross entropy as loss function and adam as optimizer.
 (Note: I was unable to impliment the prograss bar using tqdm, as a remedy, the training loss and accuracy are printed out) The following plots shows the training/validation accuracy.
 It is clear that the validation accuracy is greater than 80%.\
 ![Screenshot 2022-10-20 182246](https://user-images.githubusercontent.com/103046146/196896057-cd69a1fa-e55a-4420-b4b8-f09543d9ada3.png)

 ## **Dependencies**
+- Python: 3.9.13
 - TensorFlow: 2.6.0
 - Matplotlib: 3.5.2